edgio-docs/edgio-docs/src/pages/guides/performance/getting_started.md

   .fallback(({ proxy }) => proxy('origin'))
 ```

-The newly uncommented route matches all requests that start with `/api/`.
-It also defines how {{ PRODUCT }} will cache and proxy those requests.
-Specifically, it defines:
+We have just added a route that matches all requests that start with `/api/` and instructs {{ PRODUCT }} to:
+-   Cache those requests on our network for one day.
--   A CDN caching policy that sets a max-age of one day and allows us to serve stale responses for one hour.
+-   Allow us to serve stale content for one hour.
--   A browser caching policy that sets a max-age of 0, which is similar to no-cache.
-It also sets a caching policy for prefetched requests.
+-   Instruct the browser to treat the response as immediately stale.
+-   Allow prefetched requests to be served from cache for one day.
--   Proxies the above requests to your `origin` backend when we cannot serve them from cache.
+-   Proxy those requests to your `origin` backend when we cannot serve them from cache.

-The `failback()` method proxies all other requests to your `origin` backend.
+The `failback()` method proxies all requests that do not match a route to your `origin` backend.

 #### Cache Constants {/*cache-constants*/}
 Cache constants in the {{ ROUTES_FILE }} have been abstracted out to enable reuse across different routes.
 You may add additional constants.